federico-terzi/linuxconfig/README.md

 We now need to setup monitor ordering correctly, if you are using a known setup, search for the correct screenlayout file in this repository, read the next section otherwise.

-Copy the i3config file in this repository to the `~/.config/i3/config`

 ### Using arandr to setup monitor ordering

 Now we need to setup monitor ordering, for this task we will use `arandr`, so let's